bigcommerce/dev-docs/docs/stencil-docs/javascript-and-event-hooks/customizing-javascript.md

 ## Installing libraries

-Once you have installed the default Stencil theme, you can add custom JavaScript libraries with `npm`.
+Once you have installed the default Stencil theme, you can add custom JavaScript libraries with npm.

 ```shell
 npm install jquery